jtcaovan/WeatherApp/README.md

 A simple weather widget-style application that displays the current weather and hourly/daily forecast.

 ## Learning Outcomes
 This was a previous project rebuilt using React for additional practice.

+* Topics practiced include:
     * Asynchonous Javascript (Promises/async/await)
     * Built with React
         * React form handling (using react-form-hooks library)